 - It’s one of the best metal credit cards

 If you like these bonus categories but can’t justify the annual fee, consider the Capital One SavorOne Cash Rewards Credit Card.
-You still get unlimited 3% back on dining, select streaming services, grocery stores, and entertainment.
-All other purchases earn 1%.
-There are no rotating categories to activate nor limits to how much can be earned.
+It earns an unlimited:

 Chase Freedom Flex